diego0020/lab_vision/lab0_intro/readme.md

 ## Before

-1. Install ubuntu linux on virtual machine
+1. Boot from a live cd
-2. Install vbox guest additions
+2. Configure keyboard and siftware repository

 ## Linux